nloadholtes/synappio-client/Cookbooks/Email-Assurance-for-Email-Marketers.md

         ]
     }

 Viewing a list’s quality will provide you with the necessary information to determine whether a list needs to be validated or not.
 Overview Reporting is an overview of an email list’s quality.
 Reporting includes the total number of subscribers in each Email Assurance Grade category: A+, A, B, D, and F, and the number of subscribers that have each Deliverability Code.
 Deliverability Codes represent the historical deliverability information on subscribers, and together determine a subscriber's Email Assurance Grade.

-See our <a href="http://www.datavalidation.com/kb/12105-What-do-the-codes-in-my-Email-Assurance-Report-mean.html" target="_blank">KnowledgeBase</a> for more information on Email Assurance Grades.
+Visit our <a href="http://www.datavalidation.com/kb/12105-What-do-the-codes-in-my-Email-Assurance-Report-mean.html" target="_blank">Knowledge Base</a> for more information on Email Assurance Grades.

 After a job is complete, repeating the GET request from above will yield a response similar to: